Proverbs 20 – Wisdom, Weights, and Wickedness

 b.
 The splendor of old men is their gray head: What the old men lack in physical strength, they should make up for in wisdom that is appropriate for those who have a gray head.

 i.
 “A proverb to lift the reader above the unfruitful attitudes of envy, impatience and contempt which the old and the young may adopt towards each other.
 Each age has its appointed excellence, to be respected and enjoyed in its time.”
 (Kidner)

 ii.
 “Let youth and old age both beware of defacing their glory.
 Each takes the precedence in some things and gives way in others.
 Let them not, therefore, envy or despise each other’s prerogatives.
 The world, the state, and the church needs them both, the strength of youth for energy and the maturity of the old for wisdom.”
 (Bridges)

 As do stripes the inner depths of the heart.

 i.
 “In context this is not parental discipline but beatings administered by the king’s officers as punishment for crime.
-Yahweh can peer directly into a person’s innermost being (v.
-27), but the king can touch the criminal’s soul by harsh retribution.”
+Yahweh can peer directly into a person’s innermost being (Proverbs 20:27), but the king can touch the criminal’s soul by harsh retribution.”
 (Garrett)

 ii.
 “Some must be beaten black and blue ere they will be better; neither is wit anything worth with them till they have paid well for it.”
 (Trapp)

 b.
-As do stripes the inner depth of the heart: Solomon probably used stripes here in a symbolic sense for the chastening that comes in life.
-If we receive such discipline with wisdom, it will purify us in the inner depth of the heart.
+As do stripes the inner depths of the heart: Solomon probably used stripes here in a symbolic sense for the chastening that comes in life.
+If we receive such discipline with wisdom, it will purify us in the inner depths of the heart.

 i.
 “Physical punishment may prove spiritually valuable.”
 (Ross)